wildstrings/velocity/README.md

 # Velocity

-A simple `Agent`-based library for registering events and reporting event occurrence count for the given time period.
+A simple `Agent`-based Elixir library for registering events and reporting event occurrence count for the given time period.

 ## Installation